-The liver, gallbladder and biliary system arise from a ventral proliferation of endoderm that grows into mesoderm from the caudal part of the foregut.
+The liver, gallbladder, and biliary system arise from a ventral proliferation of endoderm that grows into mesoderm from the caudal part of the foregut.
 This outgrowth happens in the fourth week of embryonic growth and is called the hepatic diverticulum or liver bud.
-Endoderm of the liver bud differentiates into hepatocytes while mesoderm becomes a connective tissue and blood vessels.
+The endoderm of the liver bud differentiates into hepatocytes while mesoderm becomes a connective tissue and blood vessels.
 It is important to remember the liver has a hematopoietic role throughout the fetal period.

 The hepatic plexus innervate the liver.
 This plexus consists of sympathetic fibers from the celiac plexus and parasympathetic fibers from the anterior and posterior vagal trunks.
 The hepatic plexus accompanies the vessels and biliary ducts within the portal triad.

-The liver is highly vascular and is the main site for portal-caval anastomosis.
-Patients with portal hypertension often exhibit signs of venous congestion at points of portal-caval anastomoses.
+The liver is highly vascular and is the main site for portocaval anastomosis.
+Patients with portal hypertension often exhibit signs of venous congestion at points of portocaval anastomoses.
 This can lead to esophageal varices, rectal hemorrhoids, and caput medusae.